kalamuna/kalagraphs/README.md

 [Paragraphs](https://www.drupal.org/project/paragraphs)).

 ## Terminology
-These words are used in code comments and variable names and deserve some explanation.
+These terms are used in code comments and as variable names and deserve some explanation.

 |               |                                                                                           |
 |:--------------|:------------------------------------------------------------------------------------------|